Announcing Killing Cool

 The book is about the way in which many Americans live in a fantasy, creating a fantasy self and a fantasy version of reality.
 This false self is often based on an artificial sense of life that is pasted over one’s real sense of life.
 Examples include people who try to be cool or chronically ironic, macho or ultra-femme, but there are hundreds of other types.
 Such people do not live in reality, often do not have a firm sense of what reality is, or possess a firm sense of the reality of other people.

-I deal with many variations in eleven essays.
+In the book I deal with many variations in eleven essays.
 In the title essay I treat two types of Cool and how they both depend on a mystical notion of the Zeitgeist or spirit of the age.
 In “Sex and Power, Hugs and Wonder” I discuss a pair of erroneous, and common, theories of values: one that says that our values are basically those of animals and one that says that our values are basically those of children.
-“Faith and the Bubble Universe” deals with ways in which Christianity can entail a kind of fantasy world and the nature of legitimate versus illegitimate error.
 “The Vampire and the Last Man” examines the troubling popularity of vampire stories and attempts to ferret out its causes.
 The concluding essay, “The Sleeper Awakes,” offers three ideas that could help the reader better live in reality.

 The approach of the book is autobiographical and compassionate.
 My observations grow out of my own experiences and I share those experiences in an effort to make philosophy, psychology and culture criticism approachable.
 And although Killing Cool is technically a work of ethics, I do not moralize or condemn, but instead offer understanding for the people who trap themselves in boxes–and try to light the way out of them.
 I point out a lot of problematic character types in American society, but I suggest methods for growing out of them, too.